In vitro fertilization (IVF) at the Center for Reproductive Medicine

 At the Center for Reproductive Medicine, our team of experienced fertility doctors leverages the most sophisticated IVF technology along with a fully accredited, on-site medical lab to join the sperm and egg, and a surgical suite for the implantation procedure.

-Since 1985, we have performed thousands of successful IVF cycles and achieved among the highest pregnancy rates in the Southeast.
+Since 1985, we have performed thousands of successful IVF cycles and invite you to review our recent success rates.

 Frequently Asked Questions